-The Specialty Retail segment likewise generated strong sales performance during the first quarter of 2023 resulting from the sustained easing of community restrictions and economic recovery that enabled its continued store operation which are predominantly located in CBD areas.
+Likewise, the Specialty Retail segment likewise generated strong sales performance during the first nine months of 2023 resulting from the sustained easing of community restrictions and economic recovery that enabled its continued store operation which are predominantly located in CBD areas.
 The resumption of face to face classes also contributed to the growth in revenues.

-It is worth to mention that the revenues of the Group's business segments during the first quarter of 2022 had been affected in varying degrees by the business and social disruptions resulting from the continuing general community quarantine and mobility restrictions imposed by the Philippine Government on a nationwide scale due to the Covid-19 pandemic particularly with the heightened community restrictions and lockdowns imposed from January 15, 2022 to February 15, 2022 due to the extraordinary surge in infection rate caused by the Omicron variant of the Covid-19 virus.
+The Commercial Real Estate segment continued to post some recovery gains in revenue during the first nine months of 2023 as it also benefited from the continued normalization of tenants' commercial business operations enabling the resumption of billings based on contract rates.
+It is worth to mention that for purposes of year-on-year analysis, the revenues of the Group's business segments during the first half of 2022 were affected in varying degrees by the base effects resulting from heightened community restrictions and lockdowns imposed from January 15, 2022 to February 15, 2022 due to the extraordinary surge in infection rate caused by the Omicron variant of the Covid-19 virus as well as the incremental consumer spending effects from the national election campaign in the 2nd guarter of 2022.